RomanMinkin/angular-phonecat-livescript-socketstream/README.md

-# AngularJS Phone Catalog Tutorial Application, in LiveScript with SocketStream 0.3.2, LESS, Jade, including Unit and E2E Tests
+# AngularJS Phone Catalog Tutorial Application, in LiveScript with SocketStream 0.3.2

 ## Motivation
 - use SocketStream